Bataan Nuclear Power Plant: Opposition

-History
+Aftermath

 2000s

 Despite never being commissioned, the plant has remained intact, including the nuclear reactor, and has continued to be maintained.
-The Philippine government completed paying off its obligations on the plant in April 2007, more than 30 years after construction began.
+In April 2007, the Philippine government completed paying off its obligations on the plant, more than 30 years after construction began.

-On January 29, 2008, Energy Secretary Angelo Reyes announced that an International Atomic Energy Agency (IAEA) eight-man team led by Akira Omoto inspected the Bataan Nuclear power station on rehabilitation prospects.
+In January 2008, Energy Secretary Angelo Reyes announced that an International Atomic Energy Agency (IAEA) eight-man team led by Akira Omoto inspected the Bataan Nuclear power station on rehabilitation prospects.
 In preparing their report, the IAEA made two primary recommendations.
 First, the power plant's status must be thoroughly evaluated by technical inspections and economic evaluations conducted by a committed group of nuclear power experts with experience in preservation management.
 Second, the IAEA mission advised the Philippine government on the general requirements for starting its nuclear power program, stressing that the proper infrastructure, safety standards, and knowledge be implemented.
 The IAEA's role did not extend to assessing whether the power plant is usable or how much the plant may cost to rehabilitate.

 Plans to reactivate the plant was questioned by critics, citing the need to consider people's safety, the plant's structural defects, the fact that the plant stands near a major earthquake fault, and the large sums of money the government would need to loan to revive the plant.
 Critics also alleged that the Bataan Nuclear Power Plant was being revived to become another source of government corruption.
 Opposition to the nuclear plant's revival came from Bataan and nearby provinces.